phoenixvc/cognitive-mesh/docs/prds/07-agentic-systems/agentic-ai-system/backend-architecture.md

 **UI/UX Highlights**

-- Consistent error/approval/consent overlays: identical visual language for “Retry,” “Consent Needed,” and “Escalation” across all integrations (documented in mini pattern library).
+- Consistent error/approval/consent overlays: identical visual language for "Retry," "Consent Needed," and "Escalation" across all integrations (documented in mini pattern library).

-- Accessibility-first notifications, clear “agent acting” banners, and inline status icons for quick audit.
+- Accessibility-first notifications, clear "agent acting" banners, and inline status icons for quick audit.

 - Auto-disable or graceful fallback for monitored a11y violations in